ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     `{"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}`

-**NOTE: **This result is in wei not ETH.
+**NOTE: **This result is in wei, not ETH.
 Wei is used as the smallest denomination of ether.
 The conversion from wei to ETH is 1 eth = 10<sup>18</sup> wei.
-So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10<sup>18</sup> wei which equals 1 ETH.
+So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10<sup>18</sup> wei, which equals 1 ETH.

 Phew!
 Our fake money is all there.